 Google Voice’s paid plans start at $10 per user per month, but you also need to get a Google Workspace subscription to access a paid Google Voice plan, which starts at $6 per month.
 Check out a full comparison of Google Voice personal vs. business here.

 OpenPhone, RingCentral, Nextiva, and Ooma are a few apps you can use that are similar to Google Voice.
-We’re admittedly biased, but well aware of the virtual phone landscape and know OpenPhone is the most affordable and feature-rich, offering many of the same functionalities as Google Voice — and built for growing businesses who want more value out of their phone systems.
+We’re admittedly biased but well aware of the virtual phone landscape, and we know OpenPhone is the most affordable and feature-rich alternative, offering many of the same functionalities as Google Voice — and built for growing businesses who want more value out of their phone systems.